 The State employs additional long-term financing mechanisms, lease-purchase and contractual-obligation financings, which involve obligations of public authorities or municipalities that are State-supported, but are not general obligations of the State.
-Under these financing arrangements, certain public authorities and municipalities have issued obligations to finance the construction and rehabilitation of facilities or the acquisition and rehabilitation of equipment, and expect to meet their debt service requirements through the receipt of rental or other contractual payments made by the State.
+Under these financing arrangements, certain public authorities and municipalities have issued obligations to finance the construction and rehabilitation of facilities or the acquisition of equipment, and expect to meet their debt service requirements through the receipt of rental or other contractual payments made by the State.
 Although these financing arrangements involve a contractual agreement by the State to make payments to a public authority, municipality or other entity, the State's obligation to make such payments is generally expressly made subject to appropriation by the Legislature and the actual availability of money to the State for making the payments.

-The State has entered into a financing arrangement with the Local Government Assistance Corporation (LGAC) to restructure the way the State makes certain local aid payments (see "Local Government Assistance Corporation" below).
-The State also participates in the issuance of certificates of participation (COPs) in a pool of leases entered into by the State's Office of General Services on behalf of several State departments and agencies interested in acquiring operational equipment, or in certain cases, real property.
+The State has entered into a financing arrangement with LGAC to restructure the way the State makes certain local aid payments (see "Local Government Assistance Corporation" below).
+Subject to legislative authorization, the State may also participate in the issuance of certificates of participation (COPs) in a pool of leases entered into by the State's Office of General Services on behalf of several State departments and agencies interested in acquiring operational equipment, or in certain cases, real property.
 Legislation enacted in 1986 established restrictions upon and centralized State control, through the Comptroller and the Director of the Budget, over the issuance of COPs representing the State's contractual obligation, subject to annual appropriation by the Legislature and availability of money, to make installment or lease-purchase payments for the State's acquisition of such equipment or real property.

 The State is also committed under numerous capital lease-purchase agreements covering electronic data processing and telecommunications equipment and real property capital lease-purchase agreements.
-Expenditures for these obligations during the 2000-01 fiscal year were \$39.6 million comprised of \$26.4 million attributable to principal and \$13.2 million attributable to interest.
-As of March 31, 2001, the remaining State liability for scheduled payments over the remaining term of these capital lease-purchase agreements is approximately \$357 million, comprised of approximately \$215 million attributable to principal and \$142 million attributable to interest.
-Included in these amounts is approximately \$167 million attributable to principal and \$138 million attributable to interest for real property capital lease-purchase agreements.
+Expenditures for these obligations during the 2001-02 fiscal year were \$45.3 million comprised of \$32.5 million attributable to principal and \$12.8 million attributable to interest.
+As of March 31, 2002, the remaining State liability for scheduled payments over the remaining term of these capital lease-purchase agreements is approximately \$358 million, comprised of approximately \$221 million attributable to principal and \$137 million attributable to interest.
+Included in these amounts is approximately \$181 million attributable to principal and \$135 million attributable to interest for real property capital lease-purchase agreements.
 As such obligations do not entail a traditional bond, note, or COPs financing, these amounts are not reflected in the tables describing State-supported debt.